Mesterlovesz74/GoldReserve/MSVC/README.txt

 You can see what's overwritten by examining the MSVC\openssl\qmake.conf file :)

 Also note that Qt's own Clean doesn't really work.
 You should delete the whole qt-everywhere-opensource-src directory and unpack everything again.
+However, even though you probably receive an error during rebuild if you just changed your configuration after building another one, the wallet will build and work fine.
+(The wallet doesn't need everything from the Qt package and every essential parts get built before the Qt rebuild process reaches the error and stops.)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------